rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Writing molecules
 =================

-Single molecules can be converted to text using several functions present in the Chem module.
+Single molecules can be converted to text using several functions present in the :api:`rdkit.Chem` module.

 For example, for SMILES: